aws-samples/amazon-fraud-detector-python-sdk/docs/MANUAL.md

 ## Profiling data

+The data to be profiled should include the fraud-outcome Label identifier.
+This field needs to be named `EVENT_LABEL` as this naming convention is built into the product.
 Assuming the data you are going to load contains the columns **EVENT_TIMESTAMP** (the timestamps of your events) and **EVENT_LABEL** (your label "legit" or "fraud"), e.g.

 ![head_data](./images/Dataset-Head.png)